 Born into the culturally fertile landscape of Adelaide – home of the true eccentric – Bodossian studied drama at Flinders Uni, majoring in the gutter and the stars.
-She quickly became an underground spoken word legend with her raw, poignant, and often absurd style of performance poetry.
+She quickly became an underground spoken word legend with her strikingly vulnerable, poignant, and often absurd style of performance poetry.
 In 2008 she won the SA Young Women Writers’ Award.

 As a stage actress Amy toured schools with CNS Shakespeare company in 2008 and received rave reviews for her portrayals of Helena, Ophelia, and the Nurse in their 2009 Fringe shows.